bashrc2/epicyon/README.md

 The following are considered antifeatures of other social network systems, since they encourage dysfunctional social interactions.

  * Trending hashtags, or trending anything
- * Ranking, rating or recommending mechanisms for posts or people
+ * Ranking, rating or recommending mechanisms for posts or people (other than likes or repeats/boosts)
  * Geolocation features
  * Algorithmic timelines (i.e. non-chronological)
  * Direct payment mechanisms, although integration with other services may be possible